minqiaowang/hybrid-adg/test-with-adg/test-with-adg.md

 SQL>
 ```

-3. From cloud side, open the standby database as read only
+3. From cloud side, open the standby database as read only.

 ```
 [oracle@dbstby ~]$ sqlplus / as sysdba